mdkamrulamin/coldgrid-ai/README.md

 - Public device UID
 - Device API key for telemetry ingestion

 The raw device API key is shown only once during device creation.
-The backend stores a hashed version of the API key.
+The backend stores only a hashed version of the API key.

+To prevent accidental duplicate creation, the create-device form is locked after a device is successfully created.
+The same user is also prevented from registering another device with the same name.

 ### Real-Time Telemetry Ingestion